sam-hatley/data-engineering-zoomcamp-notes/Self_serve_notes.md

 pgcli -h localhost -p 5432 -u root -d ny_taxi
 ```

 Used `wget` with [these datasets](https://github.com/DataTalksClub/nyc-tlc-data) to import the data, then used a [jupyter notebook](/2_DOCKER_SQL/upload-data.ipynb) to process and upload the data into the database.
+Will ultimately use the jupyter notebook to test the code, then copy it over to a script for ingestion.

 # Connecting pgAdmin and Postgres